Chetu Relocates To New Arizona Office Amid West Coast Expansion

 With 14 offices throughout the U.S., United Kingdom, and India, Chetu's sustained, organic growth continues to fuel its regional and global presence.
 The company's back-to-back double-digit growth in 2021-2022 has enabled the company to grow to more than 2,800 software experts worldwide.

-"Our growing West Coast presence demanded more space," said Rick Heicksen, Vice President of Sales, who supervises the new Tempe office.
-"The tech industry continues to grow, and we are excited to be a part of it.
-We look forward to expanding our team and contributing to the vibrant Arizona and West Coast tech communities.ï¿1⁄2
+“Our growing West Coast presence demanded more space,” said Rick Heicksen, Vice President of Sales, who supervises the new Tempe office.“The tech industry continues to grow, and we are excited to be a part of it.
+We look forward to expanding our team and contributing to the vibrant Arizona and West Coast tech communities.”

-The expansion is part of Chetuï¿1⁄2s sustained growth during the past two years, including:
+The expansion is part of Chetu's sustained growth during the past two years, including:

 Opening a new Software Skill Development and Training Center and a third software development delivery center in Noida, India.